AP source: Cowboys pick McCarthy to replace Garrett as coach

 Dallas finished 8-8 four times under Garrett, who had an 87-70 record, including 2-3 in the playoffs, in nine-plus seasons.

-Despite never winning more than one playoff game in a season, the 53-year-old Garrett has the club’s second-longest tenure behind Pro Football Hall of Famer Tom Landry, coach for the franchise’s first 29 seasons.
+Despite never winning more than one playoff game in a season, the 53-year-old Garrett has the club’s second-longest tenure behind Tom Landry.